 Mill heaters come with a built-in Wi-Fi adapter that allows them to be managed using the mobile app Millheat.
 This adapter only supports the 2.4 GHz frequency band and the 802.11b/g/n Wi-Fi standards..

-This causes issues for mesh Wi-Fi networks, that primarily use the newer standard 802.11ac.
+This causes issues when connecting to mesh Wi-Fi networks, which primarily use the newer standard 802.11ac.
 If the mobile phone that runs the Millheat app is connected to the 5 GHz network, adding a Mill heater to the same network may not be possible.*

 One workaround for this this is to temporarily disable the mesh network.
 If you have a mesh network from AirTies, follow the steps below to install a Mill heater using the Millheat app.

 Turn off all AirTies access points except the one you have connected to your router by Ethernet cable.
 If you have a regular AirTies home pack, this means that two access points should be turned off.
 The power button is located on the back of each device.